 A multi-disciplinary team of clinical academics, social science researchers, patient-public involvment (PPI) representatives and collaborators with primary care, hospital, hospice, and care home experience; based at the University of Edinburgh with strong international links.

 4-ACP project - implementation of ACP in Scottish primary care (Marie Curie)

 REF 2021 case study: SPICT international programme and PPCRG research

 Follow us on Twitter @PPCRG

-Primary palliative care has great potential to help deliver universal health care.
-We aim to address the key challenges of providing care for people with any progressive illnesses, at all times, for all dimensions of need, in all settings and in all nations.
+Primary Palliative Care has great potential to help deliver universal health coverage.
+We aim to address the key challenges of providing palliative care for people with any progressive illnesses, at all times, for all dimensions of need, in all settings and in all nations.

-There are a number of resources to assist with the development of palliative care research, teaching and delivery in the community.
-The video on trajectories presents a rationale for early palliative care based on the contrasting multidimensional trajectories of well-being that people have in their last years of life.
+There are a number of resources to assist with the development of palliative care research, teaching and clinical care in the community.
+The video on trajectories presents a rationale for early palliative care based on the contrasting multidimensional trajectories of wellbeing that people may experience in their last years of life.